algorand/go-algorand/data/transactions/logic/README_in.md

 Opcodes prefixed with `b` are intended to take and return byteslice values that are interpretted as big-endian unsigned integers.
-Returned values are as the shortest byteslice that can represent the returned value.
+Returned values are the shortest byteslice that can represent the returned value.
 For example, the zero value is the empty byteslice.

+Input lengths are limited to 64, which represents a 512 bit unsigned integer.

 @@ Byteslice_Arithmetic.md @@